 Let's make this clear from the beginning.
-There is no such thing as a personal injury settlement formula There is no insurance settlement calculator.
-There is no magic equation of “x times specials” that determines the proper settlement payout for your case.
+There is no such thing as a personal injury settlement formula.
+There is no insurance settlement calculator.
+There is no magic equation of “x times specials” that determines or even estimates the proper average car accident settlement payout for your case.

 You can keep Googling until you are blue in the face.
 But you will never find it.
 Any lawyer that suggests otherwise does not understand civil tort cases.

 But there is real information that can help you better understand the settlement value of your case.

 Valuing car and truck accident claims is challenging.
 Our system of civil justice requires juries to monetize injuries in accident cases.
 But injuries are just not readily monetizable.
 So, ultimately, the best that we can hope for is narrowing the settlement range that your case will fall into within a 90% confidence interval.Three Times Medical Bills and Other Ready Made Formulas

 Many people are desperate for a settlement formula.
 For some of you, this is the fifth or sixth page you have stumbled on searching for a clear-cut answer.
 You have suffered from your accident and you are frustrated.
 But stay with me here and you will get information that will help you better understand the value of your claim.